-The compensation seems really high.
+The compensation seems high.
 And the growth opportunities bountiful.
 And while all of these things are true, what no one informs you about is the hiring process in Silicon Valley.
 Because there is more competition entering the area, hiring becomes more strict.
-There are more “hoops” that you need to jump through in order to secure your role.
+There are more “hoops” that you need to jump through to secure your role.

-In this guide I’m going to help you get a better idea of what you might experience when you go to an interview at a technology company in San Francisco and ensure that you are well prepared for what you’ll experience in the sessions themselves.
+In this guide, I’m going to help you get a better idea of what you might experience when you go to an interview at a technology company in San Francisco and ensure that you are well prepared for what you’ll experience in the sessions themselves.

 The San Francisco population grew to nearly 884,000 people in 2017, which is a massive sum for the city that is only ~45 square miles.
 That’s right, only 7 miles wide!
 The attractive nature of job opportunity has led many seasoned veterans and recent graduates here.
 And it’s the smartest and most talented people in the world, arguably.
 And while there are plenty of available jobs, there is steep competition for being able to secure those jobs.
 And Companies in San Francisco recognize this.

-Because of this, Companies have built up a system for vetting their candidates from the phone interview stage to what they expect to hear from you after the interview, to the technical interview stage.
+Because of this, Companies at Silicon Valley have built up a system for vetting their candidates from the phone interview stage to what they expect to hear from you after the interview, to the technical interview stage.
 For the average person, these interviews can be quite tiring.
 And what you should expect is a great deal of discussion and mental testing that you might not have had before.

 The process of interviewing at a technology company in San Francisco is like going in a lightning round boxing match.
 Expect at the end of it, you will be extremely tired.
-Your eyes will feel as though they are weighing heavy, you will be questioning every piece of communication that you made, every answer that you said and hoping it all works out.
+Your eyes will feel as though they are weighing heavy, you will be questioning every piece of communication that you made, every answer that you said, and hoping it all works out.
 You’ll feel as though you want to take a nap right after.

-While most job interviews have you interviewing with one, maybe two of your colleagues that you’ll work with, technology jobs often have you interview with 5-8 people.
+While most job interviews have you interviewing with one, maybe two of your colleagues that you’ll work with, technology jobs often have your interview with 5-8 people.
 Each one of these discussions lasting about 30 minutes in length each.

 They’re back to back as well, and take up at least half of your day in total.
-That’s a lot of time spent having someone ask you questions regarding your experience, your process, the way you work, why you like the company and much more.
+That’s a lot of time spent having someone ask you questions regarding your experience, your process, the way you work, why you like the company, and much more.
 It can be quite stressful.

-It’s imperative to know that each one of these interviews has a specific goal in mind from the employers standpoint, they are interested in learning about your communication skills, interested in learning how well you’ll work with your team members, and interested in learning if you are passionate about the company and the companies sector.
+It’s imperative to know that each one of these interviews has a specific goal in mind from the employer’s standpoint, they are interested in learning about your communication skills, interested in learning how well you’ll work with your team members, and interested in learning if you are passionate about the company and the companies sector.
 All of which you need to be prepared for in advance of their questioning.